gravitee-io/gravitee-platform-docs/docs/apim/guides/api-configuration/v4-api-configuration/README.md

   * **General settings**: define the general settings for your API, such as name, description, and deployment status
   * **Plans configuration**: define plans and basic access control mechanisms
 * Entrypoints&#x20;
-  * **General entrypoint configuration**: configure how consumers access the gateway through your gateway API
+  * **General entrypoint configuration**: configure how consumers access the Gateway through your Gateway API
 * Endpoints
-  * **Backend service configuration**: configure the backend target or resource that your gateway API will call/subscribe to
+  * **Backend service configuration**: configure the backend target or resource that your Gateway API will call/subscribe to

 {% hint style="info" %}
 **Quality of Service**